 Vehicle color is not an excuse for inattentive driving.
 In other words, a driver has a legal duty to look for vehicles of all kinds — the at-fault driver cannot shift blame for an accident to the victims because of the colors of their cars.

-Schedule a Free Consultation With Our Fort Worth Car Accident Lawyers If You’ve Been Injured in a Collision
+Schedule a Free Consultation With Our Fort Worth Car Wreck Attorneys If You’ve Been Injured in a Collision

 Car accidents can happen regardless of the color of the vehicles involved.
 Contact Anderson Injury Lawyers for a free consultation to discuss the compensation you can seek for your car accident injuries.